Princeton’s declining returns: an equity hedge story

 Since the private-equity exposures below are measured against a generic diversified index — Cambridge Associates U.S. PE/VC indices in our study — this could mean that Princeton’s actual allocation carried higher risk/beta than the broad index of 800+ funds.

-To justify the equity hedge PRINCO was rightfully counting private equity as a part of the 94% equity exposure.
-Private equity is indeed equity and in many cases is a highly levered equity – both directly, as with many buyout strategies and indirectly – through venture capital optionality.
+PRINCO was right to treat private equity as part of the portfolio’s 94% equity-like exposure.
+Private equity is indeed equity and, in many cases, behaves like levered equity – both directly, as with many buyout strategies and indirectly – through venture capital optionality.
 However, this leverage/beta is difficult to see in smoothed (often with mark-ups and mark-downs) and lagged appraisals of private companies resulting in both autocorrelated returns and idiosyncratic noise.
 Once such noise is filtered out, an interesting pattern emerges.

 In the chart below we analyze Morningstar/Pitchbook U.S. PE Index vs. S&P500 Index in MPI Stylus Pro to determine the time-varying beta of the former.
 The index provides a reasonable proxy for the $14.7B PRINCO’s PE allocation consisting of hundreds of individual LP interests.
 The analysis shows PE market beta hovering around 1.0 and reaching its peak of ~1.4 around FY21 to fall to ~0.2 in just two fiscal years.
 Such record low beta for an extended period of time is the product of depressed valuations, low deal volume, rising interest rates, valuation lags/staleness, among others.